Vikingeets/advancedtouch/STEPWISE.md

 	Enables a given buff, with its remaining duration as that time, or 0 to clear.
 The buff name must be in the shortened format that Advanced Touch inputs and outputs.

-	For Inner Quiet, set to the number of stacks.

-	For Name of the Elements, set to 0 to indicate that it has already been used this craft, or -1 to indicate that it has not.

 	Example: `buff wasteNot2 4`

 # Simulating